lidofinance/docs/docs/contracts/lido.md

 - do a proper accounting based on received oracle reports and the current state of the protocol
 - collecting withdrawals, priority fees and MEV from respective vaults into the buffer
 - applying fees and distributing rewards
-- passing buffered ether further to StakingRouter or WithdrawalQueue
+- passing buffered ether further to [StakingRouter](/contracts/staking-router) or [WithdrawalQueueERC721](/contracts/withdrawal-queue-erc721)

-Also, Lido is an ERC-20 rebasing token which represents staked ether, `stETH`.
+Also, Lido is an [ERC-20](https://eips.ethereum.org/EIPS/eip-20) rebasing token which represents staked ether, `stETH`.
 Tokens are minted upon deposit and burned when redeemed. stETH holder balances are updated daily with oracle reports.
-It also implements ERC-2612 permit and ERC-1271 signature validation extensions.
+It also implements [ERC-2612](https://eips.ethereum.org/EIPS/eip-2612) permit and [ERC-1271](https://eips.ethereum.org/EIPS/eip-1271) signature validation extensions.

 Other contracts are bound to the core and have the following responsibilities:

+- [`LidoLocator`](./lido-locator.md): protocol-wide address book which contains references to all meaningful parts of the Lido protocol on-chain
-- [`WithdrawalQueue`](./withdrawal-queue-erc721.md): withdrawal requests FIFO queue and respective NFT
+- [`WithdrawalQueueERC721`](./withdrawal-queue-erc721.md): withdrawal requests FIFO queue and a respective NFT (unstETH)
 - [`StakingRouter`](./staking-router.md): hub that manages staking modules and distributes the stake among them
 - [`NodeOperatorsRegistry`](./node-operators-registry.md): original module responsible for managing the curated set of node operators
 - [`OracleReportSanityChecker`](./oracle-report-sanity-checker.md): helper for validation of oracle report parameters and smoothening token rebases